Elysia Segal

 Elysia Segal is an American science communicator, actress, and playwright.
-She has created a number of STEM-based, immersive museum theatre performances for cultural institutions across the United States and is a regular host of programming for the Intrepid Sea, Air & Space Museum and space commentator for NASASpaceflight.com.
+She has created a number of STEM-based museum theatre performances for cultural institutions across the United States and is a regular host of programming for the Intrepid Museum and space commentator for NASASpaceflight.com.

 Early life and education

 Elysia Segal was born in Pittsburgh, Pennsylvania and attended Lake Highland Preparatory School in Orlando, Florida.
 While there, she was a finalist at the NCFL Speech & Debate National Championships and was elected to the Teen Arts Advisory Council for Orlando Mayor Glenda Hood.

 Segal also participated in the school's nationally acclaimed ASPIRE Science Research Program, and has since credited this experience as influential to her passion for blending STEM topics with the arts.
 She was a semifinalist in the Discovery Channel Young Scientist Challenge and won first place at the Intel International Science and Engineering Fair with her research project analyzing the use of proteoglycans as a biomarker for congenital hydrocephalus.
 Main-belt asteroid 17795 Elysiasegal was named for her in recognition of this achievement.

-Segal graduated from NYU's Tisch School of the Arts Drama program and studied at the Stella Adler Studio of Acting, the CAP21 Musical Theatre Conservatory, Stonestreet Studio's Film & TV Workshop, and at the Abbey Theatre in Dublin, Ireland.
+Segal graduated from New York University's Tisch School of the Arts Drama program and studied at the Stella Adler Studio of Acting, the CAP21 Musical Theatre Conservatory, Stonestreet Studio's Film & TV Workshop, and at the Abbey Theatre in Dublin, Ireland.
 She went on to earn a Masters of Arts in the inaugural class of the Museum Studies program at the CUNY School of Professional Studies, developed in collaboration with the New-York Historical Society.